 Support from Student Government

 The Alternative Break trip coordinators apply for funding sources available through Undergraduate Student Government and Graduate Student Government after the participants are chosen.
 This is not a guaranteed source of funding, however, we try our best to write great applications.
 The trips that are able to obtain funding often lower the cost of trips between $100-$200 per student depending on the amount that is granted by Student Government.

 Some of these fundraising options may be very effective, some may not.
 We cannot guarantee that your trip cost will go down by “x” amount due to fundraising.
 However, many students receive some form of assistance to lower their cost just a little bit.
 We hope that this helps give you an idea of what options are available to you and you can make a wise decision.
 Remember to talk to your family.
-If you have further questions please contact us to our main email email@example.com or to the email of the trip you plan on applying.
+If you have further questions please contact us to our main email firstname.lastname@example.org or to the email of the trip you plan on applying to.